Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction for planar percolation

 Throughout this section we consider critical Bernoulli edge percolation on the square lattice (so every edge is open with probability $p=1/2$, independently).
-Our main focus will be the left-to-right crossing $\Cr_n$ on the $(n-1) \times n$ rectangle.
-This is the event that there exists a path consisting of open edges between the leftmost and the rightmost vertices of the rectangle.
+Our main focus will be the left-to-right crossing event $\Cr_n$ on the $n\times (n-1)$ rectangle.
+This is the event that there exists a path consisting of open edges between two vertices located at opposite (left and right) sides of the rectangle.

-It is known that when $p = \frac{1}{2}$ then $\p[\Cr_n]$ tends to $\frac{1}{2}$ as $n \rightarrow \infty$.
-It is also standard that every percolation configuration on a square (or, in fact, on any planar) lattice induces a percolation configuration on the dual lattice.
-On the dual lattice the sites are the faces of the lattice and two faces are connected in configuration if the two faces are bordered with an edge which is closed in the original percolation and the the $(n-1) \times n$ rectangle has the important property that it is isomorphic to its dual graph.
+It is known that if $p = \frac{1}{2}$, then $\p[\Cr_n]=\frac{1}{2}$ for any $n$.
+The reason behind this is that every percolation configuration on the square lattice induces a percolation configuration on the dual lattice: dual sites are the faces of the primal lattice, and two faces are connected in the dual configuration if the two faces are bordered by an edge which is closed in the primal percolation.
+The $n\times (n-1)$ rectangle $R_n$ has the important property that it is isomorphic to its dual graph, and there is a left-right crossing in the original lattice if{f} there is no top-bottom crossing of dual-open edges, and thus $\p[\Cr_n]=\frac{1}{2}$ follows.
+To determine if $\Cr_n$ occurs or not, one can proclaim an open boundary condition on the left and right sides of $R_n$ and a dual-open boundary condition on the top and bottom sides, then start a so-called exploration interface from the lower left corner, going along the boundary of the open cluster attached to the left side of $R_n$, with open edges on the left of the exploration path, dual-open dual edges on the right. $\Cr_n$ occurs if{f} this exploration path hits the right side of $R_n$ and exits at the lower right corner, instead of hitting the top side and exiting at the upper left corner.
+See Figure~\ref{f.dual}.

+The scale invariance $\p[\Cr_n]=\frac{1}{2}$ at $p=1/2$ is the crucial observation that suggests $p_c = \frac{1}{2}$, which is in fact known as the Harris-Kesten theorem; see the textbooks mentioned above.

 It tuns out that the critical model in many graphs displays interesting, fractal-like features.
 There is a universality principle coming from statistical physics which connects the behaviour of various models around their phase transition.
 For example, physicists believe that percolation on any ``nice'' planar lattice $G$, at the critical point $p_c(G)$, describes the same ``ideal'' percolation, only in possibly different frames.